fpgaprince/rtd/docs/source/sequential.rst

     there are no actual latch circuit in an FPGA.

-If you do implement a latch, its functionality is realized through flip flops and LUTs; they are generally unwanted in FPGAs.
+If you do try to implement a latch, its functionality is realized through flip flops and LUTs; they are generally unwanted in FPGAs.
 They probably have their usage, but I have not personally used or even seen them in the complex systems I've worked with thus far.
-It is a common mistake I've seen in many new grads.
+It is a common mistake I've seen with those new to FPGA and HDL.

 .. warning::